DrInTech22/3-tier-prod-cicd/README.md

-# Full-Stack FastAPI and React Template
+# Full-Stack Application Deployment using Github Actions and Docker-compose

-Welcome to the Full-Stack FastAPI and React template repository.
-This repository serves as a demo application for interns, showcasing how to set up and run a full-stack application with a FastAPI backend and a ReactJS frontend using ChakraUI.
+Welcome to the Full-Stack application deployment repository.
+This repository demonstrates how to automate and streamline the deployment of full stack react and fastapi applications using powerful tools such as github actions and docker compose.

 ## Project Structure